-Senate Campaign In Tennessee Fears Hack After 'Imposter' Emails Request Money
+Senate Campaign In Tennessee Fears Hack After Impostor's Emails Request Money

 The potential breach of the Bredesen campaign comes as the 2018 primary season is heating up, amid concerns that election security hasn't improved enough since the 2016 election.

-Russian operatives probed the online voter registration databases of 21 states leading up to that election, and broke into at least one, according to the Department of Homeland Security.
+Russian operatives probed the online voter registration databases of 21 states leading up to that election and broke into at least one, according to the Department of Homeland Security.

-During the 2016 cycle, campaign data was another target of Russia, which worked to acquire and release reams of embarrassing messages from the staffs of the Democratic National Committee and Clinton campaign.
+During the 2016 cycle, campaign data were another target of Russia, which worked to acquire and release reams of embarrassing messages from the staffs of the Democratic National Committee and the Clinton campaign.

 There are no indications, at this point, that a foreign adversary had anything to do with the potential Bredesen hack.
-But Thursday's letter illustrates how many of the security issues the 2016 hacks revealed in the American electoral system remain, still in need of attention.
+But Thursday's letter illustrates how many of the security issues that were revealed by the 2016 hacks to the American electoral system remain in need of attention.

 Speaking earlier this week, President Trump said he was not worried about potential Russian interference in the 2018 midterms.